Core concepts

 These channels are independent of each other.

-Additional services provided by Agora, such as Cloud Recording and Real-Time Speech-To-Text, join the Video SDK channel to provide real-time recording, transmission acceleration, media playback, and content moderation.
+Additional services provided by Agora, such as Cloud Recording and Speech to Text, join the Cloud Recording channel to provide real-time recording, transmission acceleration, media playback, and content moderation.

 User ID

 The UID is used by Agora's services and components to identify and manage users within a channel.
-Developers should ensure that UIDs are properly assigned to prevent conflicts.
+Ensure that UIDs are properly assigned to prevent conflicts.

 Cloud recording concepts